-Actior 2025-FrankfordTwp-01.
-NJDEP Dam Repair Lead Agency: Engineer Supporting Agencies: Dam Manager, NJDEP Bureau of Dam Safety, County Engineer Hazard(s) of Concern: ☑ Dam Failure □ Disease Outbreak □ Drought □ Earthquake ☑ Flood □ Geological Hazards □ Hazardous Materials ☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Weather ☐Severe Winter Weather ☐Wildfire Description of the Problem: Dams with poor or unsatisfactory safety ratings dam failure more likely to occur or the consequ following dams are located in the municipality a unsatisfactory safety rating based on their mos • New Jersey No Name # 11 Dam (poor) lences of dam failure more significant.
-The and have been found to have either a poor or Description of the Solution: The municipal engineer will work with dam managers, the NJDEP Bureau of Dam Safety, ar the County Engineer to review the most recent inspections of dams in the municipality that have resulted in a poor or unsatisfactory safety rating, identify the deficiencies, determine th necessary repairs and improvements necessary to address the deficiencies, identify availab funding sources for the identified repairs/improvements, and implement the cost-effective repairs/improvements.
-Estimated Cost: Low for initial assessment of options, TBD for t total cost based on mitigation actions selected Potential Funding Sources: HMGP, BRIC, FMA, NJDEP, Annual Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3 Benefits: Dam failure will be avoided, which will reduce the risk of harm to people and property downstream.
-Certain safety requirements will be met that can allow for funding to be receive for further mitigation projects.
-Impact on Socially Vulnerable Populations: The most vulnerable populations may live directly downstream of the dam and lack the ability to receive notifications of dam failure or evacuate when notified.
-Preventing dam failure allows those communities to remain intact and reduces the risk of loss of life and property in those areas.
-Impact on Future Development: Future development downstream of dams will a also be protected from dam failure.
-Impact on Critical Facilities/Lifelines: Critical roads and utilities will be protected from dam releases. n potential damage or loss from unintended Impact on Capabilities: Not applicable Climate Change Considerations: Climate change is resulting in an increase to a the form of heavy rainfall events.
-Consideration and severity of rainfall events to ensure that the increases. n should be taken for increases in frequency Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) ⊠Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Risk of dam failure remains or increases over time Work without County Engineer involvement Improvements made but may lack appropriate support from County, including data and potential funding access
+Action 2025-FrankfordTwp-01.
+NJDEP Dam Repair

+Lead Agency: Engineer Supporting Agencies: Dam Manager, NJDEP Bureau of Dam S afety, County Engineer Hazard(s) of Concern: ⊠Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: dam failure more likely to occur or the cor · Description of the Solution: The municipal engineer will work with dam managers, the NJDEP Bureau of Dam Safety, at the County Engineer to review the most recent inspections of dams in the municipality that have resulted in a poor or unsatisfactory safety rating, identify the deficiencies, determine necessary repairs and improvements necessary to address the deficiencies, identify availar funding sources for the identified repairs/improvements, and implement the cost-effective repairs/improvements.
+Estimated Cost: Low for initial assessment of options, TBI O for total cost based on mitigation actions selected Potential Funding Sources: NJDEP, Annual Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3 Benefits: Dam failure will be avoided, which will reduce the risk of harm to people and property downstream.
+Certain safety requirements will be met that can allow for funding to be received for further mitigation projects.
+Impact on Socially Vulnerable Populations: to receive notifications of dam failure or e e directly downstream of the dam and lack the ability vacuate when notified.
+Preventing dam failure t and reduces the risk of loss of life and property in Impact on Future Development: Future development downstream of dams will also be protected from dam failure.
+Impact on Critical Facilities/Lifelines: Critical roads and utilities will be protected dam releases. d from potential damage or loss from unintended Impact on Capabilities: Not applicable Climate Change Considerations: the form of heavy rainfall events.
+Conside e to annual precipitation.
+Much of this increase is in eration should be taken for increases in frequency nat the dam is designed to withstand these Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (Sl □ Natural Systems Protection (NSP)P) ⊠ Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □ Natural Resource Protection (NR) Structural Flood Control Projects (SP) □ Emergency Services (ES) Priority ⊠High □Medium n □Low Alternatives: Action Evaluation No Action Risk of dam failure remains or increases over time Work without County Engineer involvem lent Improvements made but may lack appropriate support from County, including data and potential funding access